pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 3.4 =
 * ENHANCED: Plugin assets are now managed using Bower and compiled using gulp.
-Your Pressbooks dashboard will now load more efficiently.
+Your Pressbooks dashboard will now load more efficiently (thanks to the @rootswp team for their development of this workflow).

 = 3.3.2 =
 * FIXED: Themes were not appearing to be network enabled due to changes introduced in https://core.trac.wordpress.org/ticket/28436.